Mounting/Testing Board 2

 ____The ground plane underneath the holes on Board 2 shown above must be sanded or lightly tinned to be sure of a good ground connection.
 Picture showing spacers coming from the VFO.

-____Mount Board 2 into the male (or female, depending on the spacers used) ends of the spacers coming up from Board 1.
+____Mount Board 2 into the male ends of the spacers coming up from Board 1.

-____Use 6-32 nuts (or screws) to secure the board down on the spacers.
+____Use 6-32 screws to secure the board on the spacers.

 Testing Board 2